-Your application for project grant in medicine and health is evaluated by a review panel with both Swedish and international researchers as members.
+Your application for a research project grant within medicine and health is evaluated by a specialised subject review panel where the members are Swedish and international researchers.

 At least five members review and grade your application individually.
-The entire review panel then meets to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for Medicine and Health.
+The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for Medicine and Health

 Evaluation criteria and guiding questions